brianom/aws-s3-website-custom-domain/readme.md

-# How to create a website with a custome domain on AWS S3 from the commandline
+# Host a website with a custom domain on S3 from the commandline

-This short tutorial assumes you have first [downloaded the AWS commandline (CLI) tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [set it up with your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
-Once complete you should see a folder called .aws in your home folder, with your credentials in it.
+This short guide assumes you have first [downloaded the AWS commandline (CLI) tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [set it up with your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

-It is also going to assume you register your domain with [Route53](https://console.aws.amazon.com/route53/) (the AWS DNS managment service).
+It is also going to assume you register your domain with [Route53](https://console.aws.amazon.com/route53/) (the AWS DNS management service).
 This will save a bunch of hassle and only costs a little more.

 For reference, you could just use the AWS console and follow [this guide](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html), but cutting and pasting the following commands is way easier than navigating the AWS console.